 So I began removing items.
 I gave away my wheelbarrow and the old shingles.
 I offered a drip hose to my neighbor for his garden.
 I brought some wood over to my brother’s house for a bonfire and used a few bricks as a border for a planting.

 I recall the early days when I first purchased the house and thought I would leave it as is – a simple rambler on a little lake that’s really more of a swamp.
-But at some point I added a porch to the back so I could look out at the lake without getting eaten by mosquitoes, so I could sit out there in the late fall and early spring without wearing a winter jacket.
+But the fallen shed required me to either replace it or add a garage.
+Then, at some point, I added a porch so I could look out at the lake without getting eaten by mosquitoes, so I could sit out there in the late fall and early spring without wearing a winter jacket.

 I minimized the eco-footprint as much as I could.
 But I worry about how even I – an aspiring environmentalist – have contributed to the problem of climate change by my actions.